nlawira/nlawira/README.md

 </a>

 ## 🚀 About Me
-I am an engineering graduate from Nanyang Technological University, passionate about programming and computer science!
+I am an engineering graduate from Nanyang Technological University, passionate about programming, technology, and computer science!
 I am always looking to enhance my skills in these fields by putting them into practice through self-initiated projects and showcasing them on my GitHub profile!
 Please refer to the repositories under the **Pinned** section.

 - 🏫 Graduated from **Nanyang Technological University (Singapore)** with **Honours (Highest Distinction)**, **Specialization in Intellectual Property**, and **Dean's List Award!**
 - 🧑‍💼 Working as an **Automation Engineer** at **Pfizer Asia Manufacturing Pte.
 Ltd.**
-- 📓 Learning **Computer Science**, **Programming, **Data Science**, and **Cybersecurity**.
+- 📓 Learning **Computer Science**, **Programming, **Data Science**, **Cybersecurity**, and **AI**.
 - 📫 How to reach me: **Email and LinkedIn** (Refer to "Connect with Me!" below).
 - ⚡ Fun fact: **My favorite types of cuisine are Indonesian, Korean, and Japanese cuisines!**